Manuel Chua

 Manuel Garchitorena Chua (born October 29, 1980) is a Filipino model, actor, businessman, and politician.

+Early life and background

+Chua was Born in Cabanatuan, Nueva Ecija, Philippines where he lived a quiet life managing a small appliance retail store and raising a young daughter before rising to fame.

 Acting career

 He was discovered in the Filipino version of a reality game show, Pinoy Fear Factor, which aired on ABS-CBN from November 2008 to February 2009, wherein he reportedly broke two of the show's world records.
 Chua is currently a contract artist for ABS-CBN's Star Magic.

 Political career

 Chua ran for member of city council of San Jose, Nueva Ecija in the 2022 elections under PDP–Laban, wherein he was placed sixth.